fabio-sp/RedisOutputCacheDemo/README.md

 # OutputCache Demo Application

-This is a demo repository to show how to integrate .NET 7 OutputCaching middleware with Redis Cache.
-Please do not use this code in production as it lacks of proper resource locking mechanisms.
+This is a demo repository to show how to integrate .NET 7 OutputCaching middleware with Redis Cache. **Please do not take it too seriously as it lacks proper resource locking mechanisms.**

 ## Prerequisites